PhoenixTales/phoenix-docs/lore/gods.md

 Just as the ancient indian cults of the gods as all these aspects of Brahman, the Absolute, is hard to grasp for the western mind and widely misunderstood as a "polytheism", yin & yang, while about a duality, are not about a contrast of mutually exclusive forces, they are one, the two sides of a coin or a wheel (think of the wheel of the dharma).
 And it is Adanos who lets the wheel roll, taking care that it doesn't fall unto one of the sides.

-If the documentation says otherwise, then we see this as a regression for simplicity's sake in the context of the internal design docs, that Mike had wanted to avoid to present as such in the game; and in any way has to be avoided by us, due to our [definition of Gothic](/vision/gothic-defined).
+If the documentation says otherwise, then we see this as a regression for simplicity's sake in the context of the internal design docs, that Mike had wanted to avoid to present as such in the game; and in any way has to be avoided by us, due to how Gothic was defined by themselves and as elaborated by us extensively in [*Gothic defined*](/vision/gothic-defined).

-#### The Divine Law

-All of the three gods are associated in the sources with justice, but in different ways.
-Innos is associated specifically with the *law*.
-Beliar is associated with punishment (of those who act against the will of the gods), he is therefore associated with the *execution* of the law.
-And Adanos is associated with *justice* in the Sequel, but in a sense of balance, of equality (in case of unjust inequality).

 #### Gods in Relation to Men